temporalio/documentation/docs/typescript/tutorial-chatbot.md

 #### Servers

 `createServer` creates the (generally Express) server that runs locally and receives webhook events from the social platform.
-Both the Discord and Slack servers use Ngrok to expose a local port on the public web, so that a `/force` command configured on the platform sends a message, it can signal to the workflow.
+Both the Discord and Slack servers use Ngrok to expose a local port on the public web, so that a `/force` command configured on the platform sends a message, it can Signal to the Workflow.